NVIDIA/jitify/jitify2_user_guide.md

   to be used if the source contains `#include` statements that depend on the value of the `__CUDA_ARCH__` macro; in all other cases there should not be any need to specify multiple architectures.
+  Note that an architecture flag specified for preprocessing is _not_ automatically passed through to the compilation phase (because it would be ambiguous in the case of multiple architectures); the flag must be specified separately for the compilation phase.

   For compilation (but not preprocessing), the architecture value may be specified using the special syntax "compute_."  or "sm_." to explicitly select the preferred type of compilation (PTX or direct-to-CUBIN respectively) while still relying on automatic detection of the architecture.

+  Note that when compiling with the "-dlto" flag (generating NVVM for link-time optimization, which is supported as of CUDA 11.4), it does not matter whether a real or virtual architecture is specified (but the architecture number does matter as sets the __CUDA_ARCH__ flag).
+  However, some versions of NVRTC have an issue where they only accept virtual architectures when compiling with "-dlto".

 - `-std=<std>`